 This year’s Music Junction started with an LCO visit to each regional hub to perform a Flashmob style concert, which was a surprise to as many of the staff as it was to the students!
 We surprised thousands of school children by interrupting their assemblies and break times to play an arrangement of Simple Gifts, and followed this by offering students (and staff!) the opportunity to try out orchestral instruments, often for the first time.
 Existing Music Junction participants were invited to participate in a variety of different ways – the more advanced mentors played alongside LCO musicians, choirs from each school learnt a simple vocal part before the visit and joined in the performances, and some children even tried their hand at conducting LCO.
 For those who have never encountered an orchestra before, these initial Flashmob / tryout sessions offer a chance for children to experience live orchestral music-making at very close quarters – a chance to look around, meet the musicians, think about getting involved in Music Junction and, crucially, to try some orchestral instruments under the guidance of the LCO musicians with help from student mentors.

 As Music Junction progresses each season, creative activity takes place in a series of workshops and instrumental sessions hosted by partner organisations / schools in each Music Junction hub; these are led by the Music Junction workshop leader and the LCO musician team.
 The sessions include a variety of activities, such as physical and musical warm-up exercises, improvisation, the production of original material and informal ensemble performances.
 The instrumental sessions focus on helping the young musicians/participants to get better acquainted with their instruments.
 More accomplished students mentor beginners as well as less experienced instrumentalists and singers.
 At the heart of the workshops there is also the opportunity to work alongside a composer on a new commission, which is inspired by a different artistic theme each year .
-The theme for the 2016/17 season is ‘Simple Gifts’.
-All four Hubs join forces with LCO and Principal Conductor Christopher Warren-Green for a final rehearsal day in May followed by a showcase concert.
-(5th May 2017, 7pm, Cadogan Hall)
+The theme for the 2016/17 season was ‘Simple Gifts’.
+All four Hubs joined forces with LCO and Principal Conductor Christopher Warren-Green for a final rehearsal day in May followed by a showcase concert.
+(5th May 2017, Cadogan Hall)

 Each year the Music Junction participants work with the artist-in-residence for the season, exploring ideas within the workshops, and in this way contributing to the process of making the new work.
 The new piece, commissioned by the LCO, is premiered in a showcase performance as part of its concert season.
 The groups from each region come together as an ensemble of 150 participants to rehearse before performing the new work with the LCO, and their Music Director and Principal Conductor Christopher Warren-Green, in an internationally renowned London concert hall.
 This extraordinary and exciting performance is shared with an audience of friends, family and supporters, many of who are completely new to the concert-going experience.